gfruci/checkouttools/local_environment/README.md

 1. Close all your terminal windows
 2. Remove any docker related environment variable that you have possibly set in any of your profile file (.bashrc, .profile, .bash_profile)

-For more details on how to upgrade from Docker Toolbox read these:
+For more details on how to migrate from Docker Toolbox read these:
 * https://docs.docker.com/docker-for-mac/docker-toolbox/
 * https://wiki.hcom/display/HTS/Upgrading+to+Docker+for+Mac